radumg/DynaWeb/README.md

 - start Dynamo, the package should now be listed as `DynWWW` in the library.

 # Using DynaWeb
 Please consult the sample files provided in this repository - they contain notes and instructions on how to use the nodes.
-I'm not providing extensive documentation at this point on purpose - to see how intuitive the design of the package & nodes is to first-time users.
+I'm not providing extensive documentation on this page on purpose - to see how intuitive the design of the package & nodes is to first-time users.

 Feel free to submit PR if you want to add some documentation in the meantime.